| Title: | Hardware-Accelerated Rerandomization for Improved Balance |

 the randomizations (and optionally balance statistics) generated by

-functions such as generate_randomizations
+functions such as generate_randomizations.

-fastrerandomize_class( randomizations, balance = NULL, fastrr_env = NULL, call = NULL )
+fastrerandomize_class( randomizations, balance = NULL, fastrr_env = NULL, call = NULL )fastrerandomize_class( randomizations, balance = NULL, fastrr_env = NULL, call = NULL )

 randomizations |